skip to content

 On the Sidgwick Site side of the library, after the catalogue terminals

-We also hold a number of prize-winning undergraduate Part II dissertations which may be consulted within the Library by university members.
+We also hold a number of prize-winning undergraduate Part II dissertations which may be consulted within the Library by university members or online via Moodle.
 Please ask at the Issue Desk for more details.

 Special Collections